 |Salivary Biomarkers||Saliva was collected at Wave 5 among respondents aged 60 and older.|

 |Noninvasive Biomarkers||Hair was collected at Wave 5 among a sub-sample of respondents.|

 |Cognitive Assessment||Conducted in every wave.
 In addition, an in-depth cognitive sub-study of MHAS called the Cognitive Aging Ancillary Study (Mex-Cog) used the Harmonzied Cognitive Assessment Protocol (HCAP) on a sub-sample of respondents.
 Wave 1 of the Mex-Cog included those age 55 and older in 2016.
 Wave 2 of the Mex-Cog included those age 58 and older in 2021.|

 The MHAS Wave 1 sample included 11,000 selected households containing 16,540 individuals and their spouses.
 Since then, the MHAS sample has been refreshed at waves 3 and 5.
 When the Wave 3 refreshment sample was drawn, households from the National Employment and Occupation Survey (Encuesta Nacional de Ocupacion y Empleo, ENOE) were selected if they had a respondent between the ages of 50 and 60.
 When the Wave 5 refreshment sample was drawn, households from the National Household Sampling Frame (Marco Nacional de Viviendas) were selected if they had a respondent between the ages of 50 and 55.

-Public access MHAS data can be downloaded from the University of Texas Medical Branch (UTMB).
-Unlinked data are anonymized and only require registration with UTMB.
+Public access MHAS data can be downloaded from the study website.
+Unlinked data are anonymized and only require registration with the MHAS.
 Access to linked data requires additional approval.